Important Update May 2020

-It is not a company that hires or provides work to writers directly but they do have a catalogue of publications who are looking for content.
-It is rather a holistic online platform, that offers services to writers, such as training materials for new and experienced writers, job listings, an array of tools and features designed to streamline writing from developing content.
+It is not a company that hires or provides work to writers directly, but they do have a catalog of publications that are looking for content.
+It is first a holistic online platform that offers services to writers, such as training materials for new and experienced writers, job listings, an array of tools and features designed to streamline writing from developing content.

-Unfortunately, Writers Work does not offer a free trial.
+Writers Work does not offer a free trial.
 A lifetime payment of $47.00 is the only payment option, which is fair, once you know that the system is useful for you.
-They do offer a 30 day money back guarantee.
+They do offer a 30-day money-back guarantee.

 Writers Work Features

-My favourite feature as a freelance writer is the job listing.
-The system filters the type of job, source and pay.
-Searches can be saved and writers get notified on a regular basis for any job offers that come up.
+My favorite feature as a freelance writer is the job listing.
+The system filters the type of job, source, and pay.
+The user can save searches, and writers get notified regularly for any job offers that come up.

 Although I am impressed by how the functionality of the job listings feature works, I do not like how the filtering system only shows a few jobs and not a full range of job offers.

 Nevertheless, this is no deal-breaker.
 You can subscribe to have to get notifications whenever new jobs are posted, which is a great feature.

 When I tested the submission section on Writers Work, I received many opportunities where I could submit my articles for a payment.
 I got the instructions of what the publications were looking for, how much it pays, and how to submit my work.
 I submitted one of my articles and got paid 80 dollars.
 This is a handy feature for freelance writers to build up a regular income eventually.